livz/livz.github.io/_posts/2017-08-02-use-Bluetooth-device-for-better-security.md

         28:ED:6A:82:33:BF       iPhone
         78:AB:BB:9B:3C:56       TVBluetooth
 ```
 Surprise surprise!
-By default, my Android S5 is not discoverable, even if the Bluetooth is activated.
+By default, my Android S5 is not discoverable, even if the blue tooth is activated.
 After a bit of checking through the options, I've noticed the following message:
 > _"[..] is visible to nearby devices while Bluetooh settings is open"_

 Now let's do the scan again, this time having the settings window open on the mobile phone: